xlsson/pattern-admin/README.md

 1. Clone the repo with `git clone https://github.com/xlsson/pattern-admin`
 2. Run `npm install` to install the app and its dependencies.
-3. Create a `devconfig.json` file in the `./src/functions/` folder, with the following content:
+3. Create a `config.json` file in the `./src/functions/` folder, with the following content:
 ```
 {
     "server": "http://localhost:1337",
     "version": <server version>, // for example v1
-    "username": <admin username>,
-    "password": <admin password>
 }
 ```